Notice to Clients Concerning Judgments that Have Been Entered Against You Before You Filed for Bankruptcy

 Your bankruptcy wipes out your personal obligation to pay a debt, and you do not have to worry about a creditor harassing you to collect it.

 If you have a judgment against you that was obtained before you filed bankruptcy, either from somebody having sued you or for something like a motor vehicle lien, or even a lien from unemployment for some sort of improper payment of unemployment benefits, these things can come back to haunt you at a later date.
 You need to take special action (in addition to your bankruptcy filing) to get rid of these judgments and liens.
-It's weird, but these are the rules.

 The way to start to resolve these issues is by first letting us know about these judgments or liens.
 We can do a judgment search or title search, but that costs money, and we don't want you to have to spend money to obtain information that you may already have in your records.